Soccer-Napoli name Mazzarri as new coach

 Nov 14 (Reuters) - Italian champions Napoli appointed former manager Walter Mazzarri as their new coach, the Serie A club said on Tuesday.

-The 62-year-old takes over from Rudi Garcia after defeat to Empoli left last season's champions 10 points behind leaders Inter Milan in the standings.
+The 62-year-old takes over from Rudi Garcia after defeat by Empoli left last season's champions on 21 points, 10 behind leaders Inter Milan in the standings.

+Napoli have lost three of their opening 12 league games, the other defeats coming at home by Lazio and Fiorentina, and - having drawn another three - sit fourth, two points behind third-placed AC Milan and eight adrift of Juventus in second.

+The lacklustre start to the season reached a crescendo on Sunday when Napoli lost 1-0 at home to Empoli as Garcia's tactics failed to produce a result against the team currently 17th in the standings.

 Mazzarri returns to Napoli for a second spell after he managed the team from 2009-2013.